darinz/DL/07_Transformers/01_transformer_architecture.md

 ```

 where each $`\text{head}_i = \text{Attention}(QW_i^Q, KW_i^K, VW_i^V)`$ and $`W^O`$ is a learnable output projection.

+#### Intuitive Explanation

+Each head in multi-head attention can focus on different types of relationships (e.g., syntactic, semantic) in the sequence, making the model more expressive.

 ### Python Example: Multi-Head Attention (Simplified)
 ```python